-Collaborating to make traumatic stress
+Collaborating to make traumatic stress research data “FAIR”

 The FAIR Guiding Principles for scientific data stewardship state that data should be Findable, Accessible, Inter-operable, and Re-usable (FAIR).
 These principles are part of the growing movement toward more open and transparent science.
 Making traumatic stress research data more FAIR can promote better science, enhance understanding of trauma impact and recovery, and ultimately benefit trauma-exposed individuals and communities around the world.
 But to date most traumatic stress studies have not been designed with data preservation, sharing, or re-use in mind.
-Projects in this theme will create resources that can facilitate FAIR data across the field of traumatic stress studies.
+See also Kassam-Adams & Olff (2020).

 1. FINDABLE TRAUMA DATA